$451 Find Cheap Flights from the United Kingdom to St. Louis

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to St. Louis, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 89 days before departure.
+To get a below average price, you should book around 4 weeks before departure, which saves you about 37% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 13 weeks before departure.

 Expert advice